devspace-sh/devspace/docs/pages/cli/getting-started/deployment.md

 title: 2.
 Deploy to Kubernetes
 ---

-After installing DevSpace CLI, you are ready to deploy applications to Kubernetes with DevSpace CLI.
+After installing DevSpace, you are ready to deploy your first project.

-## Choose a project to deploy
+## Choose a project
 You can either deploy one of your own projects or alternatively, checkout one of our demo applications using git:
 <!--DOCUSAURUS_CODE_TABS-->
 <!--Your Project-->